TONIGHT'S SHOWS

 9:00pm-11:15pm central, $15 at the door

 MF Art Of Listening Featuring - Musicians creating a musical conversation on the spot.
 Getting back to the original love of what draws musicians into music.
 Trusting the music and musicians to guide and discover what it means to improvise much in the same way we communicate verbally.
 Drummer extraordinaire Marcus Finnie assembles a unique group of very special artists for this show, comprised of elite session artists or musicians on tour in the Nashville vicinity.
-Marcus leads the band with Chester Thompson, Tyronn Hamilton and Walter 'Hinkie' Hamilton.
+Marcus leads the band with Lil’ John Roberts, Paul Horton and Jon Estes.

 Marcus Finnie